Welcome to Banda Aceh

 Given that Banda Aceh bore the brunt of the 2004 tsunami, with 61,000 killed here, and that much of the city had to be rebuilt, it’s little wonder that it looks well maintained and affluent, with broad streets, pavements and parks.
 The magnificent central mosque – Indonesia's best – still stands as the city's crowning glory, along with the poignant Tsunami Museum.

-Banda Aceh is a fiercely religious city and the ornate mosques are at the centre of daily life.
-In this devoutly Muslim city, religion and respect are everything.
-The hassles are few and the people are easy going and extremely hospitable to visitors.
+Banda Aceh is still a fiercely religious city and its ornate mosques are at the centre of daily life.
+Respectfully dressed visitors shouldn’t face any hassles and most travellers find the Acehnese to be friendly and extremely hospitable.